OlliMartin/home-lab/git-ops/vault/README.md

 2. Follow the provided tutorial
 3. Initialize, Unseal the vault.
 Make sure to copy the initial root token somewhere safe.
 It is required to [log in](https://developer.hashicorp.com/vault/docs/commands/login).
 4. Set up the [PKI](https://developer.hashicorp.com/vault/docs/secrets/pki/setup#setup).

+Note: You can also refer to [this](https://developer.hashicorp.com/vault/tutorials/pki/pki-engine#step-1-generate-root-ca) full flow description.